 - Do you pause ad sets when they hit specific spend but have zero conversions?

 - Do you increase the ad set budget based on ROAS?

 - Do you increase your bid if the delivery is low?

 - Do you duplicate ad sets if they perform well?

-Campaigns of any scale require daily checks and management, which is why those who spend a significant part of their marketing budgets on Facebook Ads and don't use automated rules lose a lot of money.
+Campaigns of any scale require daily check-in and management, which is why those who spend a significant part of their marketing budgets on Facebook Ads and don't use automated rules lose a lot of money and opportunity.

 I think every Facebook advertiser can benefit from using automated rules, even if you run an account with modest spend and don't expect that spend to increase significantly.

-If you're trying to scale your Facebook Ads, you'll definitely benefit from using Facebook automated rules as you can create automated rules that can help you turn off underperforming ad sets and increase budgets when ad sets perform well to quickly test different creatives and audiences.
+If you're trying to scale your Facebook Ads, you'll definitely benefit from using Facebook ad automation as you can create automated rules that can help you turn off underperforming ad sets and increase budgets when ad sets perform well to quickly test different creatives and audiences.

 For the same reasons, if you're spending over $10,000 in Facebook Ads monthly, you should be using several automated rules not only to save you time, but also to make quicker adjustments that will results in less wasted spend and a better ROAS.

 Automation is essential for those who have learned how to manage Facebook Ads manually or want to significantly scale ad spend without scaling the team.